 (1) Unit count includes the total unit count of properties held through Killam's joint arrangements.
-Killam has a 50% ownership interest in apartment properties in Ontario, representing a proportionate ownership of 672 units of the 1,343 units in these properties.
+Killam has a 50% ownership interest in certain apartment properties in Ontario, representing a proportionate ownership of 672 units of the 1,343 units in these co-owned properties.
 Killam manages the operations of all the co-owned apartment properties.
-(2) For the year ended December 31, 2022.
-(3) Two of Killam's New Brunswick MHC communities have seasonal operations, which typically commence in mid-May and run through the end of October.
-(4) Killam also has 181,117 SF of ancillary commercial space in various residential properties across the portfolio, which is included in apartment results.
-(5) Square footage represents 100% of the commercial property located in PEI.
+(2) For the year ended December 31, 2023.
+(1)

+(3) Killam's New Brunswick and Ontario MHC communities include seasonal operations, which typically commence in mid-May and run through the end of October.

+(4) Killam also has 187,617 SF of ancillary commercial space in various residential properties across the portfolio, which is included in apartment (5) Square footage represents 100% of the commercial property located in PEI.

 (6) Square footage includes Killam's 50% ownership interest in two office properties that are third-party managed.